Statistical inference for association studies in the presence of binary outcome misclassification: Applied Example

 \section{Applied Example}

-In this section, we perform a case study using data from the 2020 Medical Expenditure Panel Survey (MEPS), a sequence of surveys on cost and use of health care and health insurance status in the United States \citep{AHRQ}.
-We are primarily interested in risk factors associated with myocardial infarction (MI).
+In this section, we perform a case study using data from the 2020 Medical Expenditure Panel Survey (MEPS), a sequence of surveys on cost and use of health care and health insurance status in the United States. \cite{AHRQ} We are primarily interested in risk factors associated with myocardial infarction (MI).
 This association, however, is potentially impacted by misclassification in self-reported history of MI.
 In particular, it is possible for the symptoms of other ailments to be attributed to MI and for the chest pain of MI to be attributed to a different diagnosis.
-These types of misdiagnoses are known to be more common in women than men \citep{arber2006patient, maserejian2009disparities} and among younger patients \citep{mckinlay1996non}.
-Thus, we expect misclassification of self-reported history of MI to be associated with patient gender and age.
+These types of misdiagnoses are known to be more common in women than men and among younger patients. \citep{arber2006patient, maserejian2009disparities, mckinlay1996non} Thus, we expect misclassification of self-reported history of MI to be associated with patient gender and age.
 Our overall goal is to assess the severity of this misclassification, and to understand the impact of misclassification on the association between risk factors and MI.
 The MEPS 2020 survey was used for this analysis because, at the time of writing, this was the most recently collected MEPS data.
-In addition, the disruption of the COVID-19 pandemic in the 2020 year may have contributed additional measurement error to medical diagnoses in the dataset \citep{AHRQ}.
+In addition, the disruption of the COVID-19 pandemic in the 2020 year may have contributed additional measurement error to medical diagnoses in the dataset. \citep{AHRQ}

 Our response variable of interest is whether or not survey respondents reported any history of MI.
 We assessed the association of MI status with risk factors including age, smoking status, and exercise habits.
 The age variable was centered and scaled before use in the model.
 Smoking status and exercise variables were coded as binary indicators.
-The use of a continuous age variable ensures that we have at least seven unique covariate values in this setting.
-Thus, we have satisfied the conditions for identification of a finite mixture model with two mixture components.
+The use of a continuous age variable ensures that we have at least four unique covariate values in this setting.
+In addition, the true outcome mechanism covariates include known risk factors for MI, suggesting that no $\boldsymbol{\beta}$ coefficients would be 0-valued.
+Finally, the $\boldsymbol{Z}$ matrix is full rank.
+Thus, we have satisfied the conditions for identification of a logistic regression model with misclassified outcomes and covariate-dependent misclassification rates.